nautechsystems/nautilus_trader/docs/integrations/dydx.md

 ## Installation

-To install the latest nautilus-trader package along with the `dydx` dependencies using pip, execute:
+To install the latest nautilus-trader package along with the `dydx` dependencies using pip:

 ```
 pip install -U "nautilus_trader[dydx]"
 ```

-For installation via poetry, use:
+To install using poetry:

 ```
-poetry add "nautilus_trader[dydx]"
+poetry install --extras dydx
 ```

 ## Overview